When The Fda Conducts An Inspection The Inspectors Will

 Q: What happens if the FDA finds violations during an inspection?

 A: If the FDA finds violations during an inspection, they will typically issue a Form 483 outlining the observed deficiencies.
-The company will then be required to submit a comprehensive response outlining the corrective actions they will take to address the issues.
+Now, the company will then be required to submit a comprehensive response outlining the corrective actions they will take to address the issues.
 Failure to adequately address these issues can lead to further regulatory action.

 Q: Can I refuse an FDA inspection?